The best homemade scalloped potatoes with garlic and rosemary. Creamy and cheesy with a crispy Parmesan topping, this recipe is easy and impressive!

 *I do not recommend russet potatoes for this recipe, as they have less flavor, a dryer texture, and thicker skin than Yukon golds.

-Make ahead: The dish can be prepared through Step 3 one day in advance (wait to add the milk/cheese until just before you bake).
+TO MAKE AHEAD: The dish can be prepared through Step 3 one day in advance (wait to add the milk/cheese until just before you bake).
 Store covered in the refrigerator, let come to room temperature, then continue with the recipe as directed.

-For a crowd: This recipe can be doubled and baked in a 3-quart casserole dish.
+TO MAKE FOR A CROWD: This recipe can be doubled and baked in a 3-quart casserole dish.
 You may need to adjust the baking time.

 Easy Side Dish, Homemade Scalloped Potatoes